Frequently Asked Questions About Our Medical Alert Systems

 - "HOME" Medical Alert System - up to 1,000 Feet from the base unit

 - "HOME & YARD" Medical Alert System - up to 600 feet from the base unit

-- "HOME & AWAY" Medical Alert System with GPS - nationwide coverage with AT&T or Verizon Wireless
+- "HOME & AWAY" Medical Alert System with GPS - nationwide coverage with AT&T Wireless

 What type of medical alert call buttons are available?